 What about blood pressure?

 Salt is an important part of health.
 If we cannot consume salt without running into issues with blood pressure, we may want to see if this is something we can figure out how to resolve.
-Without salt, our cells don’t have access to the energy they need, which is kind of like a bunch of cars running out of gasoline on the highway.
+Without salt, our cells don’t have access to the energy they need.
 Dr. Brownstein wrote a great book on this subject called Salt Your Way to Health.